MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 7: add as the first choice Open Sans and Raleway

 task 8: add diferent line height to the root

+task 9: remove the text decorations of anchor elements